 - Use overloading principles.
 This will induce neural adaptation (i.e. changes with how your brain sends signals to your muscles).

-So, stop picking your accessory movements haphazardly and start being strategic with what range of motion you’re targeting.
+So, stop picking your accessory movements haphazardly and start being strategic with what range of motion you're targeting.
+For example, if you want to target the top-end range of motion do a boarded bench press or training with chains.

 Learn about our tried, tested, and true bench press accessories: 10 BENCH PRESS ACCESSORIES TO IMPROVE STRENGTH & TECHNIQUE.
+You may also want to try 9 HIGHLY EFFECTIVE BENCH PRESS ALTERNATIVES.

 Tip #5: Perform “Special Methods”

-Perhaps one of the reasons why you have a bench press plateau is because you’re just doing the same boring set/rep protocol week-after-week.
+Perhaps one of the reasons why you have a bench press plateau is because you're just doing the same boring set/rep protocol week-after-week.
+This is why I'm a fan of powerlifters doing high reps.

 Don't get me wrong, “boring protocols” will get you very far.
 But the problem is when you repeat the same thing over and over again expecting to get the same result that you once did.